jerbarnes/blse/README.md

 Bilingual Sentiment Embeddings: Joint Projection of Sentiment Across Languages
 ==============

-This is the finalized version of the corpora described in the following paper:
+This is the source code from the ACL paper:

 Jeremy Barnes, Roman Klinger, and Sabine Schulde im Walde.
 2018. **Bilingual Sentiment Embeddings: Joint Projection of Sentiment Across Languages**.
 In *Proceedings of ACL 2018 (to appear)*.

-The repository contains the scripts to reproduce the results from the above paper.

 If you use the code for academic research, please cite the paper in question: